somnambulist-tech/laravel-doctrine-tenancy/README.md

         // more stuff...
     ];

+## Middleware

+### AuthenticateTenant

+AuthenticateTenant ensures the currently authenticated user is permitted to access the currently specified tenant URI.
+It is used as Route middleware and is required for Multi-Account tenant systems.

+### TenantSiteResolver

+TenantSiteResolver will determine if the requested host is a valid tenant host.
+This is the primary Multi-Site tenancy middleware.
+It must be registered as a Kernel middleware, and run after the maintenance mode check but before any others.

+### TenantRouteResolver

+TenantRouteResolver is the second part of the Multi-Site middleware.
+It runs after the site resolver and tries to load the hosts route information from a file located in App/Http/<domain>.php.
+If the current tenant is not a DomainAwareTenantParticipant, the standard routes.php file is checked for instead.

+### EnsureTenantType

+EnsureTenantType is a Route middleware and is used when you have used inheritance for your tenant participant.
+It allows routes to be safe-guarded from certain tenant types so for example: you could mark a set of routes as requiring a particular membership type, or as an opportunity to up-sell services - or purely as a security safe-guard to ensure that basic tenants do not gain access to admin features.

+This middleware should be the last to run of the tenancy middleware.

 ## Twig Extension

 A Twig extension is provided that can be added to the config/twigbridge.php extensions.
 This adds